mahimasebastian/Task1-Data-Cleaning/README.md

-# Data Cleaning and Preprocessing
+# Data Cleaning and Preprocessing using Pandas

-## Objective
+## Project Overview

-The objective of this task was to clean and preprocess the Customer Personality Analysis dataset using Python and Pandas.
+This project demonstrates the complete data cleaning and preprocessing workflow using Python and Pandas on the Customer Personality Analysis dataset.

+The goal was to transform raw data into a clean, consistent, and analysis-ready dataset.

+---

 ## Dataset

-Customer Personality Analysis (Kaggle)
+- Dataset: Customer Personality Analysis
+- Source: Kaggle

+---

 ## Tools Used

 - Python
 - Pandas
 - Jupyter Notebook

+---

-## Data Cleaning Steps Performed
+## Data Cleaning Steps

-1. Loaded the dataset using Pandas.
+- Loaded the dataset
-2. Read the dataset using the correct tab (`\t`) separator.
-3. Checked for missing values using `isnull().sum()`.
-4. Filled missing values in the `Income` column with the mean value.
+- Handled missing values in the Income column
-5. Checked for duplicate rows and confirmed no duplicates were present.
+- Checked and removed duplicate records
-6. Converted the `Dt_Customer` column from text to datetime format.
+- Converted the customer registration date to datetime format
+- Standardized text values
-7. Renamed all column headers to lowercase and replaced spaces with underscores.
+- Renamed column headers
-8. Standardized text columns (`education` and `marital_status`).
-9. Verified the data types of all columns.
+- Verified data types
-10. Saved the cleaned dataset as `cleaned_marketing_campaign.csv`.
+- Exported the cleaned dataset

+---

+## Files

+- marketing_campaign.csv
+- cleaned_marketing_campaign.csv
+- data_cleaning.ipynb
+- README.md

+---

+## Skills Demonstrated

+- Data Cleaning
+- Data Preprocessing
+- Pandas
+- Python
+- Data Quality Assessment
+- Feature Preparation

+---

 ## Outcome

-The dataset is now clean, consistent, and ready for further analysis and visualization.
+The cleaned dataset is ready for data analysis, visualization, and machine learning applications.